leejoonli/code-every-day/log.md

 ## C#

-Started an introduction to C#
+Started an introduction to C#.

 ## Thoughts

 Mostly went over concepts used in C# and .NET.
 Went over classes, namespaces (group of related classes), assemblies (group of related namespaces), CLR (common language runtime), IL (intermediate language).
 C# is a programming language while .NET is a framework for building applications on Windows.

+# Day 84 (4/28/2022)

+## C#

+Continued learning about C#.

+## Thoughts

+Went over more basics of C#.
+How to declare variables and initialize them, naming conventions, overflow, scope, and went over a basic console application.